vitalets/throw-utils/README.md

 ## Usecases

-1. Conveniently return value or throw error if value is empty:
+1. Return value or throw error if value is empty:
    ```diff
    const { throwError } = require('throw-utils');